Responsible Employee Policy

 Contact Kelly Downes, chief equity officer/Title IX coordinator, by calling 617-747-3156 or emailing firstname.lastname@example.org.

-The chief equity officer/Title IX coordinator will reach out to the affected person to let them know about their rights and options for support and resolution.
-The affected individual can choose whether to respond, meet with the chief equity officer/Title IX coordinator, or decline to do so.
+The chief equity officer/Title IX coordinator or their deputy will reach out to the affected person to let them know about their rights and options for support and resolution.
+The affected individual can choose whether to respond, meet with the chief equity officer/Title IX coordinator or deputy, or decline to do so.

 Tell the individual that you are required to share certain information with Berklee, and explain the information you will be required to share, with whom, and why.

 For example, you may say something like, “As part of my position at Berklee, I am required to report situations of discrimination or harassment, including sexual assault.
 I will not be able to keep what you tell me confidential.
-The information you provide will be shared with the Title IX coordinator, who will reach out to you about your options for support and formal reporting.
-You can choose whether to talk with the coordinator, who will not share anything you tell me beyond those who need to know.”
+The information you provide will be shared with the Title IX coordinator, and a member of the equity and Title IX team will reach out to you about your options for support and formal reporting.
+You can choose whether to talk with the staff member, and I will not share anything you tell me beyond those who need to know.”

 Discrimination or harassment based on any protected status, sexual and interpersonal violence, and stalking must be reported.
 You must report all incidents regardless of where they take place (either on and off campus).